Coalinga, California: Geography

 Coalinga is located 52 mi southwest of Fresno, at an elevation of 673 ft.
 The topography is generally level, suitable for a number of field crops which do not require large amounts of water.
-It is located near the eastern foothills of the Diablo Range.
+It is located in the Pleasant Valley, east of the Alcalde Hills, north of the Jacalitos Hills, south of the Anticline Ridge, and west of the Guijarral Hills, all eastern foothills of the Diablo Range.
+The Los Gatos Creek runs north of town.

 Geology

 Underlying rock formations include the occurrence of Vaqueros sandstone.
 Surrounding the town in a semicircle from the west, around the north, and to the east are several anticlinal formations containing considerable accumulations of petroleum as the Coalinga Oil Field, from which oil has been withdrawn for more than a hundred years.

 The city is located near a particularly active portion of the San Andreas Fault, and earthquakes are frequent.

 Climate

 Coalinga has a cold semi-arid climate (BSk), with very hot summers and cool winters.
 Its hardiness zone is 9a.
 The average annual precipitation is 8.18 in, falling mainly from October to May.